METHADONE | SUBOXONE | VIVITROL | NALTREXONE

 In the context of opioid use disorder (OUD), drugs approved for the deployment of medication-assisted treatment work by offering a controlled dose of opioid to provide relief from cravings and withdrawal symptoms.
 The drugs endeavor to stabilize brain chemistry, block the euphoric effects of heroin and prescription painkillers, mitigate physiological dependence and help the body respond to incrementally decreased amounts of opioids.
 Courses of medication-assisted treatment should be tailored to each patient’s individual care needs, including the timeline, amount and duration of their program.
 Use of these medications should be closely monitored by a licensed physician.

 You have options!
 Recovery is not "one size fits all."
 We offer completely individualized treatment plans to fit your needs.

 We provide outpatient medication maintenance, supervised by a highly qualified clinical team to make sure that you succeed!

 We provide long-term medication maintenance, as needed for each patient.

 Our clinical and medical staff work closely together to ensure a proper assessment of each patient's needs to determine the correct medication.
-Recovery works when your treatment works, utilizing the medications offered (Methadone, Suboxone, Naltrexone, etc.) is an important step towards full recovery.
+Recovery works when your treatment works, utilizing the medications offered (Methadone, Suboxone, Naltrexone, etc.) is an important step towards full recovery and lasting sobriety.
 We do not believe in replacing a patient's addiction with something new.
 We do believe in using all available resources to help someone step back into a life of recovery while minimizing the risk for relapse as much as possible.